ECMWFCode4Earth/challenges_2019/README.md

 The [Summer of Weather Code(ESoWC)](https://www.ecmwf.int/en/learning/workshops/ecmwf-summer-weather-code-2019) programme by the [European Centre for Medium-Range Weather Forecasts (ECMWF)](https://www.ecmwf.int) is a collabrative online programme to promote the development of weather-related open-source software.

-### APPLICATION DEADLINE: SUNDAY, 21 APRIL 23:59 GMT
+### APPICATIONS CLOSED ON 21 APRIL 2019 - FINAL WINNERS WILL BE ANNOUNCED ON TUESDAY, 30 APRIL 2019!
 <br>

 ### Overview of the challenges 2019